Before starting an OS update, ensure that the following crucial matters are as they shall be:

 The following instructions are especially important in case of Jolla Phone (a.k.a.
 Jolla 1).

-- We highly advise freeing up memory space by moving unnecessary/big files away from device prior to taking an update.
+- We highly advise freeing up memory space by moving unnecessary/big files away from the device prior to taking an update.
 Please see here.

 - We also advise reading chapter 5 of this help article and acting like instructed.